Who we work with

 We provide unbiased and helpful information for parents of teenage children.
 Our online guides and free support pages are written for parents to help them understand all their children’s options so they can give the right advice at the right time.
-This include articles, blog posts, live video chats, fortnightly newsletters and answers to parents’ commonly asked questions.
+This includes articles, blog posts, live video chats, fortnightly newsletters and answers to parents’ commonly asked questions.

-To date, our online guides have been read by over 140,000 parents and carers, as well as 10,000s of visitors accessing our free support and advice pages each month.
+To date, our online guides have been read by over 140,000 parents and carers and 10,000 people visit our support and advice pages each month.

 Schools and colleges